 regular ones that tend to be less expensive.

 Clevamama Splash and Wrap Hooded Towel: I didn’t really bother with special towels when bathing my kids, but I do really like the idea of this hooded towel that you wear like an apron them scoop them up in it.
 It’s also reasonably price at around $20.

 Got all your gear?
 Good!
 Let’s wash this kid!

 Get everything you need locked and loaded before you put this weeble in water.
 Get the clothes or jammies, towel, soap, etc. out so you’re not running around with a cold, wet baby looking for things.

-If you’re not dealing with a messy back poop, feel free to layout a towel and do this sponge bath style and just grab a bowl of
+If you’re not dealing with a messy back poop, feel free to layout a towel and do this sponge bath style and just grab a bowl of warm water.

 I should also note that some site advise that you wait until circumcisions and umbilical cords heal (a couple of weeks after birth) before doing anything but sponge baths, but I found just as many sites that gave the go ahead so don’t panic if you get them wet before that time.
 It looks like they aren’t Gremlins after all.
 Dang.

 Fill the sink, tub, pickle barrel, or whatever you’re bathing them in with warm water.
 If you’re bringing them in a bath with you, fill the tub beforehand so you’re not acclimatizing yourself to the heat then adding more and more hot so you’re swimming in lava by the time you add in the baby.
 You’re shooting in the area of 100 degrees Fahrenheit or 38 degrees Celsius.

 As for temperature ducks and thermometers, feel free to get them if it helps put you at ease but they aren’t essential.
 Some sites say that you have to use your elbow to test the bath but I must have freakish elbows because I really couldn’t tell if it was hot or not there.
 I found my hand worked fine.